 primary_education:primary_major_name: This field will not show up on a student's profile, and is primarily used for FDS.
 This is the student's primary major.
 Only 1 major can be supported in this field.
 The major name must already be added to the primary_education:major_names field in order for the primary major to be backfilled into Handshake.

 primary_education:minor_names: This is the name of the minor that this student has declared in Handshake (note: there is a limit of 255 characters per minor).
-You can upload more than one minor for a student by separating the minor with semicolons.
-Here is an example of a student with minors in Chemistry and Computer Science: Chemistry;Computer Science
+The formatting for these minors must be capital case (i.e. Math; Art History).
+You can upload more than one minor for a student by separating each minor with a semicolon (i.e. Math;Art History).

 primary_education:college_name: This is the college that the student belongs to (i.e. the 'Ross School of Business' at the University of Michigan).
 Only 1 college can be supported in this field.